 - Employees not seeking formal accommodations through OEO may purchase the AT on their own or share ATRC recommendations with their supervisor to request assistance in acquiring the technology.

 Please note that many assistive and mainstream technologies are available for free or at low cost.
 The ATRC can also share additional resources for acquiring assistive technology as needed.

 Hardware and Software Loan Policy

-Employees with an identified disability, in conjunction with their respective departments, may trial assistive technology hardware/software solutions on a short term basis.
+Employees, in conjunction with their respective departments, may trial assistive technology hardware and software solutions on a short-term basis.

 Read more about our Hardware and Software Loan Policy.